appbaseio/reactive-manual/docs/v1.0.0/components/DatePicker.md

 ![Image to be displayed](https://i.imgur.com/HnZexE9.png)

-A `DatePicker` sensor component creates a calender view based UI widget.
+`DatePicker` creates a calender view based UI component that is connected to a database date field.
 It is used for filtering results by a date like property.

 Example uses:
 * finding flights departing on a particular day.